MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-mp-add-knowledge.md

 ## Next steps

-- To perform common administrative tasks with management packs in your management group, see [How to Import, Export, and Remove an Operations Manager Management Pack](manage-mp-import-remove-delete.md).
+- To perform common administrative tasks with management packs in your management group, see [Import, Export, and Remove an Operations Manager Management Pack](manage-mp-import-remove-delete.md).

 - To learn how to create a custom writeable management pack to store your overrides, see [How to Create a Management Pack for Overrides](manage-mp-create-unsealed-mp.md).

-- Before making changes to the monitoring settings defined in an Operations Manager management pack, review [How to Override a Rule or Monitor](manage-mp-override-rule-monitor.md) to understand how to configure the change.
+- Before making changes to the monitoring settings defined in an Operations Manager management pack, review [Override a Rule or Monitor](manage-mp-override-rule-monitor.md) to understand how to configure the change.